Frequently Asked Questions

 We operate an Australia wide professional incident and claims support and advice service to protect our members and to minimise patient harm.
 We look after our members for a lifetime.

-Pharmacy interns and students are entitled to free membership including PI.
+Pharmacy interns and students are entitled to complimentary membership including PI.

-Bonus subscription to the Australian Journal of Pharmacy (AJP) magazine in print for pharmacists and e-zine for interns and students.
+Bonus subscription to the Australian Journal of Pharmacy (AJP) magazine in print for pharmacists and e-mag for interns and students.

 What is a Master Policy?

 A single insurance policy developed by experts in pharmacy and insurance, designed for pharmacy professionals, to cover each nominated member of PDL.

 Who does the Master Policy cover?

 The policy is tailored to cover PDL members who are pharmacists working in a range of roles across the profession, Australia wide.